 This topic describes how to re-initialize a system disk in the Elastic Compute Service (ECS) console.
 After a system disk is re-initialized, it is restored to the state when it was created.

-- The instant access feature is disabled for the disk that is an enhanced SSD (ESSD).
+- The instant access feature is not enabled for the snapshots of the disk if the disk is an enhanced SSD (ESSD).
+ESSDs whose snapshots have instant access enabled cannot be re-initialized.
 For more information, see Enable or disable the instant access feature.

-- An SSH key pair is created or imported for authentication if you re-initialize the system disk of a Linux instance.
+- An SSH key pair is created or imported if you want to bind the key pair to a Linux instance when you re-initialize its system disk.
 For more information, see Create an SSH key pair and Import an SSH key pair.

-When a system disk is attached to an ECS instance, you can re-initialize the system disk to restore it to the state when it was created.
-The following section describes the changes of a system disk after the disk is re-initialized:
+For the system disk that is attached to an instance, you can re-initialize the disk to restore it to the initial state when it was created.
+The system disk re-initialization operation has the following impacts:

 - The system disk is restored to the state when it was created.

-- The automatic snapshot policy applied to the system disk before the re-initialization remains valid.
+- If an automatic snapshot policy was applied to the system disk, the policy remains in effect for the disk.

 - The IP addresses and disk IDs of the instance remain unchanged.

-- The automatic and manual snapshots of the system disk remain available.
+- The snapshots of the system disk are retained.
 You can use these snapshots to roll back the disk.
 For more information, see Roll back a disk by using a snapshot.

 - Log on to the ECS console.